WPF9500/7390-Portfolio/README.md

 2.run aa_append_artists.py to get each artist popularity and followers, and we save in the pop_follower.csv

 3.run read.Json.py to get each track's audio analysis, and we save all data into Data_Json folder.

+### Use MYSQL to combine all these data into one csv file which we saved as Full_data.csv